Islam in Africa: History

 Similarly, in the Swahili coast, Islam made its way inland – spreading at the expense of traditional African religions.
 This expansion of Islam in Africa not only led to the formation of new communities in Africa, but it also reconfigured existing African communities and empires to be based on Islamic models.
 Indeed, in the middle of the 11th century, the Kanem Empire, whose influence extended into Sudan, converted to Islam.
 At the same time but more toward West Africa, the reigning ruler of the Bornu Empire embraced Islam.
 As these kingdoms adopted Islam, their subjects thereafter followed suit.
 In praising the Africans' zealousness to Islam, the 14th-century explorer Ibn Battuta stated that mosques were so crowded on Fridays, that unless one went very early, it was impossible to find a place to sit.

 In the 16th century, the Ouaddai Empire and the Kingdom of Kano embraced Islam, and later toward the 18th century, the Nigeria based Sokoto Caliphate led by Usman dan Fodio exerted considerable effort in spreading Islam in the Fulani Jihad.

 Today, Islam is the predominant religion of the northern half of Africa, mainly concentrated in North Africa, the Horn of Africa and the Sahel, as well as West Africa.
+When North Africa is grouped with the Middle East (MENA), a 2024 survey found 94% of the region's religious population is Muslim.
+This is driven by Islam-dominated countries such as Djibouti (97%), Mali (90%), and Senegal (89%).